MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex5_eDiscovery_recovery.md

 1. In the **Review your search and create it** window select **Submit**.
 Then **Done**.

-1. Once you created the search, you need to use the **Security & Compliance PowerShell** to start a purge.
+1. Once the search has been created, you need to use the **Security & Compliance PowerShell** to start a purge.
 In the start menu, select **Windows PowerShell** run as Administrator.

 1. In the **PowerShell** window, use the following cmdlet and then sign in as **MOD Administrator**: